StarGeekSpaceNerd/GPS2MapUrl.config/README.md

 ## Notes

 - Bing Maps doesn't allow for the creation of push pins without an API key.
 This tag will use the collection `sp=point` option using a dot as the label.
+- Requires exiftool version to be before 11.54 or later than 11.57

 ## Revisions

 - Ver.
 1.0 - 2019-02-04 - Bryan K. Williams (aka StarGeek) Created
+- Ver.
+1.1 - 2019-07-25 - Changed undef to empty string, fixed examples

 ## References: